Posted by: Kaplan Real Estate Education

 3. You Should Have a Small Nest Egg

 The period of time between earning a license and getting a commission check is not a set amount of time.
 Having a plan will certainly help you keep that time period to a minimum, but you’re going to need to be able to cover the costs of your day-to-day life, as well as business startup costs.
-If you’re thinking of earning a real estate license within the next year, start saving whatever you can now.
-Put a little away at a time to ensure you can cover your costs for a couple of months while you wait for that first pay day as a real estate agent.
+If you’re thinking of earning a real estate license within the next year, start saving whatever you can now so that you can handle living expenses while you wait for your first check.
+Although there is some financing available to eligible agents, putting a little money away at a time to ensure you can cover your costs for a couple of months is your best option.

 4. You’re Going to be the Boss Now